Table of Contents[Hide][Show]

 Here’s how to build a block-based homepage in Mai Theme 2.0 (focus on the beginning for header/cover block walk-through).

 Instead of an image, you could opt for a solid background color in your header.
 A solid backgrounds or textual background images universally work well in page headers because there is nothing to get cut off.
-(Like in our aspect ratio post where Sam loses her head ?).
+(Like in our aspect ratio post where our designer Sam loses her head.)

 Page Headers (Single Page/Post)

 As mentioned previously, your homepage will have CTA text and a button, whereas most of your other page headers (should you choose to use them) could be more simple.

 On our blog posts, we include page header text to give the visitor a summary of what the post is about so they can decide if they want to read more.
 We try to still word it like a CTA with actionable phrases like “Learn more about X” or “Read this post to understand Y.” This can be a good way to reduce bounce rate and increase time on page.

 If you make this change and notice an increase in bounce rate/decrease in time on page this also tells you something.
 Likely it means that what people are finding when they reach the page is not matching up with their expectation or search query.
 You may need to tweak your content, optimize it for a more specific query, or update the post’s meta description.